openevidence/terraform-null-label/README.md

 - `namespace`: A short (3-4 letters) abbreviation of the company name, to ensure globally unique IDs for things like S3 buckets
 - `tenant`: _(Rarely needed)_ When a company creates a dedicated resource per customer, `tenant` can be used to identify the customer the resource is dedicated to
 - `environment`: The name or role of the account the resource is for, such as `prod` or `dev`
-- `region`: A [short abbreviation](https://github.com/cloudposse/terraform-aws-utils/#introduction) for the AWS region hosting the resource, or `gbl` for resources like IAM roles that have no region
+- `location`: A [short abbreviation](https://github.com/cloudposse/terraform-aws-utils/#introduction) for the AWS location hosting the resource, or `gbl` for resources like IAM roles that have no location
 - `name`: The name of the component that owns the resources, such as `eks` or `rds`

 **NOTE:** The `null` originally referred to the primary Terraform [provider](https://www.terraform.io/docs/providers/null/index.html) used in this module.